sohnya/linkerd-observability/README.md

     ```
     and visit the web preview in your cloud shell.

-## Installing IngressController and Ingress
+### Installing IngressController and Ingress
 To access the viz dashboard and the demo app from a fixed DNS, you can
 set up an IngressController and Ingresses for the dashboard and demo app.
+1. In
-1. Install the IngressController using Helm
+2. Install the IngressController using Helm
     ```
     helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx
     helm repo update
     helm pull ingress-nginx/ingress-nginx --version 3.35.0
     tar -xvzf  ingress-nginx-3.35.0.tgz
     ```
-2. Make a `custom_values.yml` file to be used
+3. Make a `custom_values.yml` file to be used
     ```
     controller:
         admissionWebhooks: